 Who do you want to take care of your kids?

 If you have minor children (i.e., kids under age 18), you’ll want to designate a legal guardian(s) who will take care of your children until they are adults.
-Also, a will can set up a financial trustee (may be the same as the guardian, or may not) who can oversee and be responsible for your child’s funds until s/he is old enough (and mature enough) to inherit property.
+Also, a will can set up a financial trustee (may be the same as the guardian) who can oversee and be responsible for your child’s funds until they are old enough (and mature enough) to inherit property.

 Without a Will, There’s No Way

-Without a will, you’ve given no guidance to anyone about who should inherit your property, who should be in charge of carrying out your wishes, and who you want to be your kids’ legal guardian.
-Not having a will means creating at the very least unneeded stress and heartache and at the worst total chaos for your loved ones and friends.
-This heartache would also come at the worst possible time—when they are mourning your passing.
+Without a last will and testament, you’ve given no guidance to anyone about who should inherit your property, who should be in charge of carrying out your wishes, and who you want to be your kids’ legal guardian.
+Not having a will creates unneeded stress and heartache, and even total chaos, for your loved ones and friends.
+This distress would also come at the worst possible time—when they are mourning your passing.

 I’d love to hear from you.
 You can email me anytime at email@example.com.